 Dog Fennel is an introduced erect annual forb growing from 4 to 36 inches high on much branched stems and usually with a fetid odor and acrid taste.
-Stems are mostly green, sometimes with red tinges as seen below; free of hair to with many short stiff hairs, the upper parts glandular.
+Stems are mostly green, sometimes with red tinges as seen below; varying from free of hair to with many short stiff hairs - sometimes glandular in the upper stem.

-The inflorescence is a solitary, stalked flower at the end of the stem branches, stalks up to 4 inches long.
+The floral array is a solitary, stalked flower at the end of the stem branches, stalks up to 4 inches long.

 Seed: Fertilized disc florets produce a dry brown cypsela, 1.3 to 2 mm long, with 9 to 10 ribs, often gland dotted in the rib furrows.
 They are without any bristly or fluffy pappus and are distributed by the wind shaking the stem and by water as the seeds are light enough to float easily.
 Each plant can produce thousands (up to 960,000 on large plants) of seeds which remain viable in soil for a number of years.
 (Ref. at bottom of text below photos).
 The plant spread widely in earlier times as the small seeds were frequently found as an impurity in grass and clover seed.
 (Ref. #6b)

 Habitat: Dog Fennel sets down a taproot with many fibrous roots in disturbed sites with various types of soil, thrives in rich soils, in mostly moist conditions or where there is regular moisture applied, full sun preferred.
 It used to be prevalent in barn yards.
 In the western states it is often found in irrigated fields.
 It spreads by re-seeding.
 (Ref.
 Below)